n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Taiga/README.md

 # Taiga

-[Taiga](https://www.taiga.io/) is a free and open-source project management platform for startups and agile developers & designers.
+[Taiga](https://www.taiga.io/) is a free and open-source project management platform for startups, agile developers, and designers.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/Taiga/README.md).